Honda 0 Series gets final teaser ahead of Las Vegas reveal

-The reveal of Honda’s electric future comes shortly after early discussions between Honda and Nissan were reported to have taken place surrounding a potential merger of the two companies.
+The reveal of Honda’s electric future comes shortly after early discussions between Honda and Nissan have taken place about the two companies merging.
 There are no plans for Nissan to make use of Honda’s 0 Series technology, however.

-A seven-strong line up of 0 Series models was recently announced by Honda, kicking off with a strikingly sleek ‘Saloon’ in 2026, a mid-size SUV and an entry-level SUV later that year.
-A larger, three-row SUV that could rival the likes of the Kia EV9 will arrive in 2027 and the following year we’ll see a compact SUV.
-This will be followed by yet another small SUV in 2029, before a compact saloon rounds things off in 2030.
+These two cars won’t be the only ones sitting under the new 0 Series banner, however.
+A seven-strong line up of 0 Series models was recently announced by Honda.
+A larger, three-row SUV that could rival the likes of the Kia EV9 will arrive in 2027 - joining the saloon expected in 2026 and the SUV later that year.
+In 2028 we should see a compact SUV join the line up, followed by yet another small SUV in 2029, before a compact saloon rounds things off in 2030.
 Honda has said we can expect all those models here in Europe.

 CEO Toshihiro Mibe spoke to Auto Express in October at the company’s Tochigi plant in Japan regarding the future of the 0 Series.
 He told us: “As we move from the early stage to the widespread adoption stage, the time has come to invest resources in our EV strategy.
 It's not like we don't have the technology to produce EVs, so we want to compete globally in the future market.
 Honda 0 Series is a lifeline to the future.”